How To Prepare For Birth Part 2

-In part two of our birth preparation blog, we look at how to get yourself ready in the weeks leading up to your due date.
-To make things simple for you, we’ve listed the most important ways to have absolutely everything organised.
+We want to help you get yourself ready in the weeks leading up to your due date.
+To make things simple for you, we’ve listed the most important ways to have everything organised.

 Mind and Body Ready

-One of the most important aspects to remember is to stay calm and relaxed.
-We know there might be a plethora of things you want to achieve before little one arrives, but if it’s not vital, then leave it until after.
-Stress is not needed & not healthy for either of you, so channel your inner and zen into becoming a mother.
+It might seem obvious, but staying calm and relaxed with help you stay healthy.
+We know there might be a plethora of things you want to achieve before your baby arrives, but if it’s not vital, then leave it until after.
+Stress is not needed & not healthy for either of you, so channel your inner zen into becoming a mother.

 This goes for your body as well.
 Consistently eating healthy will keep you & little one feeling glowing, however, you’re also allowed to indulge.
 As we mentioned, mind is as important as body, so if having a slice of cake after your greens is going to put a smile on your face, then we say do it.

 You might have already thought about this, but having a strategy put in place will be a great help.
 If you and your birthing partner are on the same page, you’ll feel lot more in control of the situation, even if your baby comes unexpectedly.

 Knowing how you would like to give birth, what happens if there are complications and the kind of support you require will make you less apprehensive.
 With your partner, go through everything you need to and make sure they are sure of what support you need & what you might need at the hospital.
 When you’re in pain, you might not be able to communicate what you need so have someone that can get this across on your behalf.

 When you first arrive back from the hospital, you want to enter a den of zen.
 Get in touch with your spiritual side one or two weeks before, to make sure serenity seeps at every corner of your personal Eden.
 However that presents itself to you, is entirely up to your personality, some of us like candles, some of us like chocolate, and some of us like both!